FlipBrooke/flipbrooke.github.io/README.md

-Brooke's personal website.
-This will include a portfolio and a brief summary of my life
+# Brooke's Website
+This is a website / digital portfolio for Brooke hosted at FlipBrooke.github.com Made from scratch by FlipBrooke, All rights reserved